 Moreover, under the new laws, employers cannot require, as a condition of using leave, that workers search for or find replacement workers to cover the days they use leave.
 Similarly, a subject employer cannot deny a worker the right to use leave, discharge, threaten to discharge, demote, suspend, or in any manner discriminate against a worker for using leave, attempting to exercise the right to use leave, filing a complaint with the Labor Commissioner, cooperating in an investigation of an alleged violation of the laws, and/or for opposing any policy, practice, or act that the laws prohibit.

-Finally, AB 1867 added Government Code §113963, which allows food sector worker employees permission to wash their hands every 30 minutes and additionally as needed.
+Finally, AB 1867 added Health and Safety Code §113963, which allows food sector worker employees permission to wash their hands every 30 minutes and additionally as needed.